kapouer/postinstall/README.md

 postinstall
 ===========

-Transform files of Node.js modules after installation.
+Transform files of Node.js modules with simple and powerful package.json configurations

 How
 ---